mboutaba/mini-framework/README.md

-# MiniFW — A mini Web Framework (Router • Store • Events • Virtual DOM)
+# MiniFW — A mini Web Framework (Router • state • Events • Virtual DOM)

 **Goal:** Provide a small, teachable framework that abstracts the DOM, routing, state, and events — and a TodoMVC built on top.
 No external libraries.